 In a five minute drive from the lighthouse, we were at one of Florida’s most interesting beaches: Blowing Rocks Preserve, which you reach by walking north on this beach or driving north on A1A.)
 Coral Cove and Blowing Rock are good places for snorkeling from shore too.

-We dined at a terrific nearby seafood spot, Guanabanas, a completely outdoor waterfront restaurant with a huge banyan tree, chickee huts, waterfalls and lush landscaping.
+We dined at a terrific nearby seafood spot, Guanabanas, an outdoor waterfront restaurant with a huge banyan tree, chickee huts, waterfalls and lush landscaping.
 The place would be worth visiting just for its appearance, but its fresh, locally sourced seafood was outstanding as well.

 At night, back at the park, we took a walk under a full moon and enjoyed fireflies flickering in the brush.